julian-arteaga/julian-arteaga.github.io/index.md

 ![Headshot](/assets/Headshot.jpg)

-I am an applied microeconomist with an interest in stuff.
+I am a PhD candidate in the Agricultural and Resource Economics department at the University of California, Davis.
+I received both an MA and a BA in Economics from the Universidad de los Andes.

+My research interests are Development and Labor economics.